-The Board of Directors held four meetings and acted by unanimous written consent on two occasions during 2018.
+The Board of Directors held four meetings during 2019.
 All directors attended at least 75% of all Board of Directors and applicable committee meetings.

 The Board has established an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 All committee members are appointed by the Board of Directors.